Skip to content

 What the Common Definitions Get Wrong

-The most cited definitions reduce demand generation to top-of-funnel awareness or rebrand lead generation entirely.
+Most cited definitions reduce demand generation to top-of-funnel awareness or simply rebrand lead generation.
 Adobe's definition focuses on "attracting prospects" and "nurturing leads."
 TechTarget treats it as "marketing programs to drive awareness."
 Wikipedia calls it "interest in a company's products or services."

-These definitions miss the mechanism: belief creation.
-They focus on outputs (awareness, interest) without explaining how markets are actually made.
+Every one of those definitions misses the mechanism: belief creation.
+They catalog outputs like awareness and interest without explaining how markets are actually made.
 The Starr Conspiracy's practitioner-first definition recognizes that demand generation is about changing how prospects think, not just getting their attention.

 What we mean that Adobe and TechTarget don't say: